TN-Holdings-LLC/psf-zero/README.md

 measured case (`brick` topology) roughly 3x the layout-search cost itself.
 Padding the coupling map with a few spare qubits removes the effect entirely.

+> **Update (2026-09-17): the "falls back to SabreLayout" description above is
+> superseded by a direct per-pass timing measurement.** A finer sweep (spare 0
+> through 24, in steps of 1 near the cliff) instrumented every pass in
+> `transpile()` directly via its own `callback` hook, on the identical dense-pair
+> circuit family.
+Result: `SabreLayout`'s own measured time is **0.0 ms in all
+> 234 timed calls**, at every spare value and both `optimization_level` 1 and 3 —
+> on this circuit family, the fallback described above either does not run
+> measurably or is not where the cost lands.
+The actual cost breakdown at
+> spare=0, `optimization_level=3` (median of 9 runs): `VF2Layout` **8,450.8 ms**,
+> then **`VF2PostLayout`** (which runs afterward to check whether a better final
+> layout exists) **6,712.3 ms** — two separate, expensive VF2-family searches,
+> not one search plus a cheap deterministic fallback.
+This does not change the
+> qualitative finding below (a single class of bounded search failing near full
+> saturation, on an instance a perfect matching proves is solvable) or the fact
+> that padding with spare qubits removes the effect — it changes which pass
+> absorbs the cost.
+The same sweep pinpointed the cliff to a single step (spare
+> 0→1, a 193x drop at `optimization_level=3`) that coincides exactly with
+> `VF2Layout`'s own `stop_reason` flipping from "no solution found" to "solution
+> found," and an independently-computed (`networkx`, no Qiskit layout code
+> involved) perfect matching confirms a valid, zero-SWAP embedding **provably
+> exists** at spare=0 — so the "no solution" verdict there is the search giving
+> up inside its own budget, not the instance being unsolvable.
+Full data and
+> every pre-registered prediction: `spare-qubit-cliff-combined.md`, Addendum 34.

 **A layout-search prototype recovers most of this, and the recovery holds through PSF-Zero's own pipeline, not just bare `transpile()`.** Trying several cheap node orderings and, if needed, a fallback heuristic search — a few